Garlic Scapes: What They Are, When to Cut, How to Cook

 Garlic scapes are only available for a short time in late spring and early summer.
 Learn when to harvest your own, and enjoy these 3 delicious recipes!

 Used to add flavor to a wide variety of dishes, garlic is one of the most popular flavors on the culinary scene.
-But did you know that the bulbous garlic root isn’t the only edible part of the plant?
-The green shoots, or stems, that grow from those roots—more properly known as garlic scapes—are also edible, and are a staple on the tables of backyard gardeners and farmers’ market shoppers.
+But did you know that the bulbous garlic root is not the only edible part of the plant?
+The green shoots, or stems, that grow up from those roots, more properly known as garlic scapes, are also edible, and are a staple on the tables of backyard gardeners and farmers’ market shoppers.
+For background on the parent plant, see Encyclopaedia Britannica’s overview of garlic (Allium sativum).

 What Are Garlic Scapes?

 Sprouting out of the ground in late spring, garlic scapes are thin, curly, green stems, resembling grass or wild onions.
+They appear only on hardneck garlic varieties (most common in cool-winter regions of the U.S. and Canada); softneck garlic does not normally throw a true scape.
 Growers cut them off to allow more of the plant’s resources to stay focused within the bulb.
-Young ones are tender and delicious.
+Young scapes are tender and delicious.
 They generally have a milder taste than the cloves, similar to shallots or chives.
-They can be diced up finely and added to various dishes for extra flavor, or sautéed in olive oil and enjoyed on their own.
+They can be diced up finely and added to various dishes for extra flavor, or sauteed in olive oil and enjoyed on their own.

 Curling garlic scape tendrils often include a bulge in the middle.
-This is the unopened flower of the plant.
+This is the unopened flower of the plant, sometimes called the scape bulbil.
 It is also edible, though not as tender as the rest of the stem.
-Some people cut it off and discard it, while others simply eat it.
+Some people cut it off and discard it; others simply eat it.
+If left on the plant, it would open into a small cluster of papery purple-and-green florets, beautiful but a drain on the bulb you actually want to harvest in July.

 Are There Health Benefits in Garlic Scapes?